open main page here with limited thumbnails

 lumber yard shot of tulip poplar planks, showing how common it is to find various mineral stain in this wood, especially the green colored stain.

-both sides of a tulip poplar plank that I picked up at a lumber yard because of the deep green color --- shown here with a piece of purpleheart above it and a piece of canary wood below it just to validate the color
+both sides of a tulip poplar plank that I picked up at a lumber yard because of the deep green color.
+It is shown here with a piece of purpleheart above it and a piece of canary wood below it just to give some contrast to show how accurate the color is.

 closeup of the piece directly above